jadvani/CCTV-crashes-detector/README.md

 Folder 1 includes 2500 images with label "without-accident".
 Folder 2 includes 2398 images with label "with-accident".

 A second dataset of images has been created from the original [CADP dataset](https://ankitshah009.github.io/accident_forecasting_traffic_camera), taking multiple image parts and relabelling them.
-The final version of this new Dataset can be downloaded [here](https://drive.google.com/drive/folders/1N1I_tdVOV2eVOQX7vgHuC_HgAuK67dsz?usp=sharing).

 ## Train and test the model